-In stage II, cancer has spread to either the inner half or outer half of the muscle wall of the bladder.
+In stage II, cancer has spread to the muscle wall of the bladder.

 In stage III, cancer has spread from the bladder to the fatty layer of tissue surrounding it and may have spread to the reproductive organs (prostate, seminal vesicles, uterus, or vagina).

-In stage IV, cancer has spread from the bladder to the wall of the abdomen or pelvis.
-Cancer may have spread to one or more lymph nodes or to other parts of the body.
+- Cancer has spread from the bladder to the wall of the abdomen or pelvis.

 - Cancer has spread to one or more lymph nodes.